endojs/endo/packages/ses/error-codes/SES_ALREADY_LOCKED_DOWN.md

 ## Related

-This error is distinct from `SES_MULTIPLE_INSTANCES`, which attempts to distinguish the case where multiple Lockdown functions have been initialized.
+This error is distinct from `SES_MULTIPLE_INSTANCES`, which attempts to distinguish the case where Lockdown functions initialized by different instances of the SES shim were both called.
+In this case, Lockdown detects the other's behavior by its impact on the environment.